microsoft/LightGBM/docs/GPU-Tutorial.md

 Install Python Interface (optional)
 -----------------------------------

-If you want to use the Python interface of LightGBM, you can install it now (along with some necessary Python package dependencies):
+If you want to use the Python interface of LightGBM, you can install it now (along with some necessary Python-package dependencies):

 ```
 sudo apt-get -y install python-pip